andrew/ultimate-awesome/README.md

 - [awesome-websockets](https://github.com/facundofarias/awesome-websockets) - A curated list of Websocket libraries and resources.
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-canvas](https://github.com/raphamorim/awesome-canvas) - A curated list of awesome HTML5 Canvas with examples, related articles and posts.
-- [Crypto-OpSec-SelfGuard-RoadMap](https://github.com/OffcierCia/Crypto-OpSec-SelfGuard-RoadMap) - Here we collect and discuss the best DeFi, Blockchain and crypto-related OpSec researches and data terminals - contributions are welcome.
 - [awesome-segment-anything](https://github.com/hedlen/awesome-segment-anything) - Tracking and collecting papers/projects/others related to Segment Anything.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-lit](https://github.com/web-padawan/awesome-lit) - A curated list of awesome Lit resources.